batuhanisiklar/artifical-neural-network-study/README.md

   </tr>
 </table>

-Feel free to clone this repository and use it as a template for your own "Arduino" journey.
+Feel free to clone this repository and use it as a template for your own "AI" journey.
 Enjoy learning!
 🤖☄️